Clinging to a Counterfeit Cross

 For many, of whom I have often told you and now tell you even with tears, walk as enemies of the cross of Christ.
 Their end is destruction, their god is their belly, and they glory in their shame, with minds set on earthly things (emphasis added).

 Paul describes these men as enemies of Christ.
-He is speaking of those false professors in the Church.
-He says in verse 17, "Brothers, join in imitating me, and keep your eyes on those who walk according to the example you have in us."
-Follow my example says Paul, as well as those who walk as I walk, in the Spirit, we are the pattern by which you know how a Christian must walk, for many walk, verse 18, in a contrary way.
+Though he is speaking primarily of the Judaizers within the church, it applies to all who would twist his teachings.
+He says in verse 17, “Brothers, join in imitating me, and keep your eyes on those who walk according to the example you have in us.”
+Follow my example says Paul, as well as those who walk as I walk, in the Spirit.
+We are the pattern by which you know how a Christian must walk, for many walk, verse 18, in a contrary way.
 It is a false and deceptive way.
 Let us understand how somber the matter is; Paul is weeping!
 Can we sense his sorrow in our own soul?
-Can we feel the anguish of his tears as they flow?
-Listen to the cries of his godly heart.
-He sees not a few, but many who are professing Christ who gather with the church, they claim salvation, but they have their minds set on earthy things, walking in the flesh, walking contrary to God’s will.
+He sees not a few, but many who are professing Christ who gather with the church, they claim salvation, but they have their minds set on earthy things, walking in the flesh, living contrary to God’s will.
 Why is the matter so solemn?
 Because eternal souls are at stake!
-These dishonor the glorious grace of our Lord and God’s name is continually blasphemed because of them (Rom.
+They dishonor the glorious grace of our Lord and God’s name is continually blasphemed because of them (Rom.
 2:24, 2 Pet.
 2:2).
-The world can-not differentiate between these disobedient goats that profess Christ and the true sheep who genuinely obey their shepherd.
-They thus as-sume that all Christians are hypocrites even as these goats when, in truth, they are actually enemies of the beloved cross!
+The world cannot differentiate between these disobedient goats that profess Christ and the true sheep who genuinely obey their shepherd.
+They thus assume that all Christians are hypocrites even as these goats when, in truth, they are actually enemies of the beloved cross!
 Barnes writes of Phil.
 3:18:

 An immoral life is enmity to the cross of Christ; for he died to make us holy.
 A life where there is no evidence that the heart is renewed, is enmity to the cross; for he died that we might be renewed….
 It is to be feared that at all times there are such enemies of the cross in the church, and the language of the apostle implies that it is a proper subject of grief and tears.
 He wept over it, and so should we.
 It is from this cause that so much injury is done to the true religion in the world.
 One secret enemy in a camp may do more harm than fifty men who are open foes; and a single unholy or inconstant member in a church may do much more injury than many men who are avowedly opposed to religion.
 It is not by infidels, and scoffers, and blasphemers, so much, that injury is done to the cause of religion; it is by the unholy lives of its professed friends - the worldliness, inconsistency, and want of the proper spirit of religion, among those who are in the church.
 Nearly all the objections that are made to religion are from this quarter; and, if this objection were taken away, the religion of Christ would soon spread its triumphs around the globe.…